anusha96/AI_Project/README.md

 This is a text based implementation of the Snake and Ladder game but with a twist!

-This game can be played between two human players and with an AI agent.
+This game can be played between a human player and with an AI agent.

 The Rules of the game is as follows,